 Explanation:

-Let us take another example to illustrate the cryptarithmetic puzzle using the Constraint Satisfaction Problem in C++.
+Let's consider another instance to demonstrate the cryptarithmetic puzzle using the Constraint Satisfaction Problem within the C++ programming language.

 #include <iostream>